m3tac0de/home-assistant-sofabaton-x1s/README.md

 3. Install **Sofabaton X1S** from HACS.
 4. **Restart Home Assistant.**
 5. Go to **Settings → Devices & services → Add integration** and search for **Sofabaton X1S**.
-6. Pick the hub from the list of discovered hubs.
+6. Confirm the discovered hub or choose manual entry to provide its IP and port.
 7. Done.

 > HACS looks for `custom_components/sofabaton_x1s/` in this repo.
 The integration lives there.